Stuycs-K/project02-shell-09-liuj-huangs-zhangj/README.md

 **6. Other Comments:**
 - When using a text file as input for ./shell the print format is weird, some line breaks are missing and multiple commands in one line causes weird print orders (especially with cd involved), not sure if this counts as bug or not since the commands execute properly and line endings are wack
+- Some errors may be unhandled especially involving redirection and piping, not sure if this counts as a bug as well

 **7. Function Headers:**
 - shell.c: int main();